 Covers vet-prescribed drugs for accidents and illnesses, including antibiotics, steroids, chronic condition medications and behavioral drugs like anxiety treatments.
 These plans also cover expensive treatments like chemotherapy drugs, insulin and specialized medications for conditions like epilepsy or heart disease.

 Covers preventive medications like routine flea prevention, heartworm medication and vaccination boosters that standard accident and illness plans don't cover.
-These add-on plans usually reimburse a set amount yearly for preventive care and work differently than standard policies; some have no waiting periods and use benefit limits instead of deductibles.
+These add-on plans usually reimburse a set amount yearly for preventive care and work differently than standard policies; some have no waiting periods and use annual benefit limits instead of deductibles.

 What Medications Are Not Covered?